josejalvarezm/cv-ai-agent/gcp-blog/04-terraform-multi-cloud.md

 # Multi-Cloud Infrastructure as Code: Terraform for GCP and AWS

+*Clicking through cloud consoles for 45 minutes to recreate staging.
+Terraform: 2 minutes and identical to production.*

 ## Quick Summary

 - ✓ **100% infrastructure-as-code** eliminates manual configuration drift